Open a PDF version to print this topic

 Manage work stress

-People are more likely to feel stressed at work if they feel they can't control their workload or make any changes.
+People are more likely to feel stressed at work if they feel they cannot control their workload or make any changes.
 Even small changes can help to relieve the pressure.
 Could you cut your hours, shift some responsibilities to colleagues or talk to your boss about a difficult situation?
 Some workplaces offer limited free counselling or mediation services, which may help.

 Be mindful